This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Tukad Cepung Waterfall is without a doubt one of the most spectacular places I’ve been anywhere in the world.
 This waterfall is located inside a cave and you have to walk down a few hundred stairs to reach it.
 But I promise you, it is worth the effort.

 I would normally advise you to visit a Bali waterfall early in the morning just as the sun comes up, but here you have to time it if you want the full experience with the rays of light you see above.
 And since the water accumulates inside the cave, it can get really deep during the rainy season.
-So for that reason, I would not recommend visiting Tukad Cepung during periods of heavy rain.
-We visited in late March around 11.30 am and it was perfect timing.
-Not too many people and the light was incredible.

 Keep in mind that you will have to walk through some water and there are several smaller cascades of water flowing down the cave walls.
 So you will more than likely get wet.
 There are some warungs and cafés along the path so you can sit down and enjoy a cold coconut on your way back up.